epam/edp-install/docs/operator-guide/deploy-aws-eks.md

   }
   ```

-4. (Optional) To create Kaniko AWS IAM Role, navigate to IAM module directory.
+4. (Optional) To create the Kaniko AWS IAM Role, navigate to the IAM module directory:

   ```bash
   cd ../iam
   ```

   Fill in the input variables for Terraform run in the `iam/template.tfvars` file.
-Use the [iam/example.tfvars](https://github.com/epmd-edp/edp-terraform-aws-platform/blob/main/iam/example.tfvars) as an example.
+Refer to the [iam/example.tfvars](https://github.com/epmd-edp/edp-terraform-aws-platform/blob/main/iam/example.tfvars) file as an example.

   Please find the detailed description of the variables in the [iam/variables.tf](https://github.com/epmd-edp/edp-terraform-aws-platform/blob/main/iam/variables.tf) file.